History of Trea Turner in Timeline

 On July 8, 2022, Trea Turner was named the starting shortstop for the 2022 All-Star Game.

-On August 29, 2022, Trea Turner recorded his 1,000th career hit, a 10th inning single off Marlins pitcher Huascar Brazoban.
+On August 29, 2022, Trea Turner recorded his 1,000th career hit, a single off Marlins pitcher Huascar Brazoban.

-On August 31, 2022, Trea Turner announced that he would represent the United States in the 2023 World Baseball Classic.
+On August 31, 2022, Trea Turner declared his intention to represent the United States in the 2023 World Baseball Classic.

-On December 8, 2022, Trea Turner signed an 11-year contract worth $300 million with the Philadelphia Phillies.
+On December 8, 2022, Trea Turner signed an 11-year contract with the Philadelphia Phillies worth $300 million.

 After the 2022 season, Trea Turner became a free agent and signed an 11-year contract with the Philadelphia Phillies.

-2023: MLB Record for Most Stolen Bases Without Being Caught
+2023: MLB Record for Stolen Bases Without Being Caught

-In 2023, Trea Turner set an MLB record by stealing the most bases in a season without being caught, achieving 30 stolen bases and 0 caught stealing.
+In 2023, Trea Turner set an MLB record by stealing the most bases in a season without being caught (30 SB, 0 CS).

-In 2024, Trea Turner was selected to his third all-star team, starting at shortstop for the National League.
-He became the first Phillies shortstop to be voted by fans to start the game since 2002.
+In 2024, Trea Turner made his third All-Star team, starting at shortstop for the National League.
+He became the first Phillies shortstop voted by fans to start the game since Jimmy Rollins in 2002.